-Article 26 Trading obligation procedure
+Trading obligation procedure

-- 1. ESMA shall develop draft regulatory technical standards to determine the following: - (a) which of the class of derivatives that has been declared subject to the clearing obligation in accordance with Article 5 paragraphs 2 and 4 of Regulation (EU) No 648/2012 or a relevant subset thereof shall be traded on the venues referred to in Article 24(1); - (b) the date from which the trading obligation takes effect.
+- 1. ESMA shall develop draft regulatory technical standards to determine the following: - which of the class of derivatives that has been declared subject to the clearing obligation in accordance with Article 5 paragraphs 2 and 4 of Regulation (EU)

+No 648/2012 [-] (EMIR) or a relevant subset thereof shall be traded on the venues referred to in Article 24(1); - (b) the date from which the trading obligation takes effect.

-ESMA shall submit those draft regulatory technical standards to the Commission within three [xx] months after the regulatory technical standards in accordance with Article 5(2) of Regulation (EU) No 648/2012 are adopted by the Commission.
+ESMA shall submit those draft regulatory technical standards referred to in the first subparagraph to the Commission within three months after the regulatory technical standards in accordance with Article 5(2) of Regulation (EU) No 648/2012 [-] (EMIR) are adopted by the Commission.